mtquadros/distributed_system_mid/README.md

 # distributed_system_mid
-A liteweight distributed System Middleware designed to be byzantine and crash fault tolerant.
+A liteweight distributed System Middleware designed to be crash fault tolerant.

 ## Notes:
 1. At the moment this is working just with threads simulating hosts.